 - Food colouring or glitter (optional)

-Allow the tree to dry for 8 to 24 hours, depending on the tree size and the amount of flock applied.
+- Let your flocking dry - Allow the tree to dry for 8 to 24 hours, depending on the tree’s size and how much flocking you have applied.

 Decorating Ideas for Flocked Christmas Trees

-Here are a few decorating ideas for your flocked Christmas tree.
+Here are a few decorating ideas you can try to style your flocked Christmas tree.

 Create An Enchanted Forest

-Decorate your flocked tree with woodland-themed ornaments such as birds, squirrels, and owls.
-Weave a burlap ribbon around the tree for a rustic look and add pops of red with berry picks and classic Christmas balls and finials.
+Decorate your flocked tree with woodland-themed ornaments such as birds, squirrels and owls.
+Weave a burlap ribbon through the branches for a rustic touch, then add hints of red with berry picks and classic Christmas ornaments and finials.

 Make It Metallic